shredthaGNAR/list-of-my-starred-repos/README.md

 * [soumyajit4419/Portfolio](https://github.com/soumyajit4419/Portfolio): My self coded personal website build with React.js
 * [Evavic44/portfolio-ideas](https://github.com/Evavic44/portfolio-ideas): A curation of awesome portfolio website ideas for developers and designers to draw inspiration from.
 Raise a pull request to add more. 💜
 * [SofiDevO/portfolio-sofidev-garrux](https://github.com/SofiDevO/portfolio-sofidev-garrux): Primer blog con astro
+* [AnuV6/portfolio-v2](https://github.com/AnuV6/portfolio-v2): This repository showcases my web portfolio, built using a modern tech stack: React for a smooth user interface, Next.js for enhanced performance and SEO, and Firebase for effortless deployment.
+Explore my skills and projects in a user-friendly and responsive format.
 * [husseyexplores/poshify-utilities](https://github.com/husseyexplores/poshify-utilities): Some posh utilities for Shopify developers and merchants packaged as a browser extension 🎉
 * [fboulnois/positron-ui-firefox](https://github.com/fboulnois/positron-ui-firefox): A simple userChrome for Firefox that restores connected tabs, visual dividers, and the focused tab highlight.
 * [Century300/powerlevel10k](https://github.com/Century300/powerlevel10k): fast install powerlevel10k theme